Key Highlights

 Wix eCommerce: Simple Solutions for Small Businesses

-Wix is a popular website builder that has expanded to include a capable eCommerce platform.
-Its main draw is its simplicity and ease of use.
-With an intuitive drag-and-drop editor and hundreds of templates, Wix makes it incredibly easy for small businesses and beginners to create a beautiful online store without any coding.
+Wix is a popular website builder with an intuitive drag-and-drop editor and hundreds of templates.
+It makes it easy for small businesses and beginners to create a beautiful online store without any coding.
+While excellent for smaller catalogs, it may not be the best fit for rapid scaling.

 Salesforce Commerce Cloud: Powerful B2B and B2C Tools